-- Learn First Aid Procedures, Cardio Pulmonary Resuscitation, and choking procedures.
+- Learn First Aid, CPR and choking procedures

-Keep important numbers near your primary phone such as poison control, your pediatrician, your work and cell phone numbers, and a neighbor or nearby relative.
+Keep phone numbers like position control, your pediatrician, your work and cell phone number and a neighbour or nearby relative close by.

-Teach your children emergency procedures as well!
-As soon as they are old enough to know their own name and address, teach them to dial 9-1-1 to call for help in case of an emergency.
+Teach children emergency procedures too!
+When they are old enough to know their name and address, teach them how to dial 9-1-1 to call for help in case of an emergency.